Frequently Asked Questions

 You will pay for ALEKS with a credit card before you begin.
 The cost is $50.

 Can I retake the ALEKS Placement Assessment?

 Yes.
 If you do not earn the required score on your first attempt, you will

-have two additional attempts that will be proctored in the JavALab.
-However,
+have two additional attempts.
+All attempts will be proctored on campus in the JavALab (Rhode Hall 308).

 in your ALEKS Prep and Learning Module in between placement assessments

 Yes, ALL (first, second and third) assessments will be proctored